godopy/godopy/BUILD_MACOS.md

 ```
 > Sometimes it is required to deactivate and reactivate the virtual environment before running scons
 > If you want to run an initial build with a -j option, build with "only_cython=yes" first, otherwise the required headers will be missing
-> Python wheels inside `dist/` can be created with `python3 -m pep517.build .` command
+> Python wheels inside `dist/` can be created with `python -m pep517.build .` command

 ## Setting up GodoPy development environment